LibreSolar/bms-c1/spec/3-requirements.md

 The positive battery terminal can be disconnected by the BMS for safety reasons or upon demand of the user via a communicatoin interface.

 The disconnect switch will be built using N-channel MOSFETs a back-to-back configuration to be able to interrupt current in both directions (see also bq76952 datasheet).
-In order to allow the high currents, multiple MOSFETs will be connected in parallel (estimation: up to 10 MOSFETs in TO-220 package in parallel).
+In order to allow the high currents, multiple MOSFETs will be connected in parallel.

-The MOSFETs can be screwed to a heat sink to dissipate the heat at high continuous currents.
+The power PCB can be attached to a heat sink to dissipate the heat at high continuous currents.

+Suggested MOSFETs: IPT015N10N5.
+Rds(on) at 80°C is max.
+2 mOhm, leading to a total of 1 mOhm (4p2s) and 10W of heat dissipation at 100A.

+There are cheaper alternatives with higher Rds(on), also from other manufacturers.

 #### Considered alternatives